FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/enterprise_quick_start.md

 AgencyB modifies the `node_deployment.ini` in the conf folder, as shown below:

-execute the following command in the ~/generator-B directory
+Execute the following command in the ~/generator-B directory

 ```bash
 cd ~/generator-B